canvas-medical/documentation/collections/_api/practitioner.md

             description: A Canvas-issued unique identifier
           - name: include-non-scheduleable-practitioners
             type: boolean
             description: By default, only scheduleable practitioners are displayed.
-Passing this parameter as **true** will return all active practitioners.
+Passing this parameter as "true" will return both schedulable and non-schedulable practitioners.
           - name: active
             type: string
-            description: Search by active status ("true" or "false" - case insensitive).
-By default if this param is not present, it will return practitioners with active set to True ("true").
+            description: Search by `active` status ("true" or "false" - case insensitive).
+By default if this param is not present, it will return practitioners with `active` set to True ("true").
           - name: name
             type: string
-            description: A search that may match any of the string fields in the name, including family, given, prefix, suffix, and/or text.
+            description: A search that may match any of the string fields in the name, including `family`, `given`, `prefix`, `suffix`, and/or `text`.
 Partial search is supported.
-If the practitioner you are looking for is inactive, you will still need to pass `include-non-scheduleable-practitioners=true`.
           - name: email
             type: string
             description: Practitioner user email.